- Our Business /

 - Notional dividends accrue on performance share awards to the extent that the performance conditions have been met, delivered as shares or cash at the discretion of the Remuneration Committee at the end of the vesting period.

 - The Committee has discretion to reduce the number of shares which vest (subject to HMRC rules regarding approved share options), for example in the event of a material performance failure, or a material restatement of the financial statements.
-There is an extensive malus clause for awards made from September 2014.
-The Committee has discretion to decide that:

 - The maximum annual grants for the Chief Executive and Chief Financial Officer are 500% and 480% of salary in performance share equivalents respectively (where a market-price option is valued at one-third of a performance share).
 Included within that maximum no more than 375% of salary will be awarded in face-value terms in options to any Executive Director in any year.